-&lt;sup>15 DISC stands for Domein voor Innovatieve Software en Content, a project of Stichting Nederland Kennisland and Waag Society.
+15 DISC stands for "Domein voor Innovatieve Software en Content" [Domain for Innovative Software and Content], a project of Stichting Nederland Kennisland and Waag Society.
 These organisations have devoted attention to the dissemination of innovative open source software for small-scale societal organisations with subsidy from the Ministry of Education, Culture and Science.
-In association with the Instituut voor Informatierecht they were also responsible for translating the Creative Commons copyright licenses to suit the Dutch situation.
+In association with the "Instituut voor Informatierecht" they were also responsible for translating the Creative Commons copyright licenses to the Dutch situation.